Qadsia SC: 1980s

-In the 1980/81 season, under the leadership of coach Poniero, they finished third in the league, and in the Prince Cup they lost the quarter-finals to Kuwait Club.
-In 1982/1983, Al Qadsia was in sixth league place and third place in the Prince Cup.
-In the 1983/84 season, coach Milan Milanić was appointed.
+In the 1980–81 season they finished third in the league, and in the Prince Cup they lost the quarter-finals to Kuwait Club.
+In 1982–83, Al Qadsia was in sixth league place and third place in the Prince Cup.
+In the 1983–84 season, coach Milan Milanić was appointed.
 In the first season the team settled in fifth league place, and in Prince Cup reached quarter-finals.
-In the 1984/85 season, Muayad Al-Haddad moved to Qadsia from Kheitan Club.
+In the 1984–85 season, Muayad Al-Haddad moved to Qadsia from Kheitan Club.
 The team was in fifth place, and in the Prince's Cup was fourth place.

-In 1985/86 season, coach Bob Campbell was appointed.
+In 1985–86 season, coach Bob Campbell was appointed.
 The team finished second in league behind Kazma, and in Prince Cup they finished third.
-In 1986/87 season, Kuwaiti coach Saleh Zakaria was appointed, the team finished fourth in the league and in Prince Cup the team emerged from the quarter-finals after losing to Al-Nasr Club on penalties.
+In 1986–87 season, Kuwaiti coach Saleh Zakaria was appointed, the team finished fourth in the league and in Prince Cup the team emerged from the quarter-finals after losing to Al-Nasr in penalties.
 In 1987, Luiz Felipe Scolari was coach of the team, and the team settled in seventh place in the Kuwaiti league, which is the worst ever position of the club.
-In the Prince Cup the team went out in the preliminary round after losing against Al-Jahra SC in a penalty shootout.
-In 1988/1989 season, the team finished fourth in the Kuwaiti league.
-In the Prince Cup, they won title for the first time since 1978/1979.
+In the Prince Cup the team went out in the preliminary round after losing against Al-Jahra in a penalty shootout.
+In 1988–89 season, the team finished fourth in the Kuwaiti league.
+In the Prince Cup, they won title for the first time since 1978–79.
 Qadsia won the final against Al-Arabi Club 2–0.
-In the Prince Cup 1989/1990, the team got third place.
+In the Prince Cup 1989–90, the team got third place.
 They also participated in the Silver Jubilee Championship, together with Al Arabi Club, Al Salmiya Club, Al Muharraq Club, Al Zawraa Club, and Zamalek SC.
-Qadsia and Zamalek qualified for the final, Qadsia won 1-0 after goal by Mohammed Ebrahim.
+Qadsia and Zamalek qualified for the final, Qadsia won 1–0.